$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Main results

 Our results reveal a rich variety of parameter-dependent long-term behaviors for the model~\eqref{eq:SDEWFP} and allow to discriminate the different boundary behaviors for~$X$ by explicit criteria.

-A boundary point $b\in\{0,1\}$ is said to be asymptotically accessible for $X$ from $x\in(0,1)$ if $\P_x(\lim_{t\to\infty}X_t=b)>0$.
-Similarly, $b\in\{0,1\}$ is said to be asymptotically inaccessible for $X$ from $x\in(0,1)$ if $\P_x(\lim_{t\to\infty}X_t=b)=0$.
-We say that $b\in\{0,1\}$ is \textit{asymptotically (in)accessible} for $X$ if $b$ is asymptotically (in)accessible for $X$ from any $x\in(0,1)$.
-Accessibility of~$b$ usually refers to~$X$ reaching~$b$ in finite time; asymptotic accessibility on the other hand refers to reaching~$b$ in finite \emph{or} infinite time.
-However, since we are in the current work only concerned with asymptotic (in)accessibility, we will in what follows for simplicity drop the word `asymptotically'.
+A \mofe{point } $b\in\{0,1\}$ is said to be attractive for $X$ from $x\in(0,1)$ if $\P_x(\lim_{t\to\infty}X_t=b)>0$.
+Similarly, $b\in\{0,1\}$ is said to be repelling for $X$ from $x\in(0,1)$ if $\P_x(\lim_{t\to\infty}X_t=b)=0$.
+We say that $b\in\{0,1\}$ is \textit{attractive (repelling)} for $X$ if $b$ is attractive (repelling) for $X$ from any $x\in(0,1)$. \modifbis{In contrast to the notion of accessibility, the notion of attractiveness does not require that the point must be reached in finite time.
+Remark~\ref{boundaryfinitetime} below will show that in our case the boundary can only be reached asymptotically}.